-Senate Judiciary Committee Approves Bill Repealing Discriminatory Defense of Marriage Act
+Senate Judiciary Committee Passes Bill Repealing Discriminatory Defense of Marriage Act

 Moments ago the Senate Judiciary Committee approved the Respect for Marriage Act, legislation to repeal the discriminatory Defense of Marriage Act (DOMA), on a party line vote.
 DOMA prohibits the federal government from recognizing legally married same-sex couples and unjustly deprives them of the concrete protections marriage would bring to them and their families.
 Today's vote is historic.
 The fight to repeal DOMA was waged in 1996 when it was signed into law, and picked up much needed steam over the past several months.
 In July, the Committee held a hearing on the Respect for Marriage Act in which HRC President Joe Solmonese testified along with gay and lesbian individuals who had experienced significant hardship because of DOMA.
 It was the first time Congress had considered DOMA since its enactment 15 years ago.

 Yesterday, we released a letter to Senate Judiciary Committee members from a bipartisan group of Governors and Mayors in marriage equality states calling for the repeal of DOMA.
 These state leaders know first hand how DOMA harms families and they've seen marriage equality strengthen the communities they lead.
 We also delivered 135,000 petition signatures to Senate offices showing the public truly supports the repeal of DOMA.